 Hot Sulphur Springs Events that Make Your Vacation Special

 JUNE -- Hot Sulphur Days Festival offers lots of fun family-friendly events!
 Old favorites are the Outlaw Salsa and Pie Baking Contests, Parade, Fireworks, and Duck Race.
-There is also a craft fair, petting zoo and disc-golf course along with a pancake breakfast and Texas Charlie Shootout at town square.
+There is also a craft fair, petting zoo and disc-golf course along with a pancake breakfast and Texas Charlie Shutout at town square.

 AUGUST -- Grand Heritage Bike Tour on "Back-roads & Byways" Learn the unique history of Grand County through this multi-day bicycle tour leaving from Kremmling, CO and touring through Hot Sulphur Springs, Grand Lake and finishing in Winter Park.

 DECEMBER -- Winter Carnival The first winter carnival west of the Mississippi River was held in Hot Sulphur Springs on December 30, 1911 followed by a more expansive celebration on February 10-12, 1912.
 Besides a thrilling jump competition staged by Howelson, Angell Schmidt of Denver, and Gunnar Dahles of Grand County; there were skating races, tobogganing events and a Grand Ball.
 Hot Sulphur Springs continued holding Winter Carnivals annually until World War II.
 These early Winter Carnivals are credited with sparking what later became the modern ski industry for which Colorado has a world-wide reputation.
 All of Grand County comes together for a month long multi-city, multi event extravaganza!
 Not to be missed!